Quickstart: Use Azure Cache for Redis in .NET Framework

 The Redis server stores most data as strings, but these strings can contain many types of data, including serialized binary data, which can be used when storing .NET objects in the cache.

-Azure Cache for Redis can cache both .NET objects and primitive data types, but before a .NET object can be cached, it must be serialized.
+Azure Cache for Redis can cache both .NET objects and primitive data types, but before a .NET object can be cached it must be serialized.

-A simple way to serialize objects is to use the JsonConvert serialization methods in System.text.Json.
+One simple way to serialize objects is to use the JsonConvert serialization methods in System.text.Json.

-Add the System.text.Json namespace in Visual Studio:
+Add the System.text.Json namespace to Visual Studio:

 1. Select Tools > NuGet Package Manager > Package Manager Console.